Backtesting.py — AI Agent Framework: Live Stats & TrendScore

 Common Complaints

-Biggest Negative: Technical issues
+Biggest Negative: Performance Issues

 Why Backtesting.py Stands Out